tanberry/learnings/gitmagic.md

 ### Step 1.
 Fetch the remote PR into your local repo

+In your local `main` branch, run 'gir pull origin main` in order to make sure that your main is up-to-date.

+Then to pull in and create alocal branch of the contributor's remote branch, run:

-`git fetch origin pull/$ID/head:$BRANCHNAME` where `$ID` is the pull request id and `$BRANCHNAME` is the name of the remote/upstream branch (bt default, ofen `patch-1`.
+`git fetch origin pull/$ID/head:$BRANCHNAME` where `$ID` is the pull request id and `$BRANCHNAME` is the name of the remote/upstream branch (by default, often `patch-1`.

 For instance, let's imagine you want to checkout pull request #236 from the origin main branch:

 `git fetch origin pull/236/head:patch-1`

 After fetching the remote PR into your local repo, it will appear in the list of branches when you run `git branch`.

-Be sure to navigate to that branch before you begin your work.
+Be sure to navigate to that branch before you begin your work, using `git checkout $BRANCHNAME`.

-Once you have created the branch, then simply run:

-`git checkout $BRANCHNAME`

 ### Step 2.
 Push to Existing PR
 (From an [excellent article](https://medium.com/google-cloud/pull-push-to-someone-elses-upstream-github-pr-6073ae5005e7) on Medium.)